Bibi Ka Maqbara: Features

 The mausoleum is laid out in a charbagh formal garden.
 It stands at the centre of a huge enclosure measuring approximately 458 m.
-N-S X 275 m.
-E-W. Baradaris or pillared pavilions are located at the centre of north, east and western part of the enclosure wall.
+N–S X 275 m.
+E-W. Baradaris or pillared pavilions are located at the center of the north, east, and western parts of the enclosure wall.
 The high enclosure wall is crenellated with pointed arched recesses and bastions at regular intervals.
 The recesses are divided by pilasters, crowned with small minarets.
-The mausoleum is built on a high square platform with four minarets at its corners, which is approached by a flight of steps from the three sides.
-A mosque is found to the west of the main structure, a later addition by the Nizam of Hyderabad, resulting in closure of the west entrance.
+The mausoleum is built on a high square platform with four minarets at its corners, which is approached by a flight of steps from three sides.
+A mosque is found to the west of the main structure, a later addition by the Nizam of Hyderabad, resulting in the closure of the west entrance.

 Entry to the mausoleum is through a main entrance gate on its south, which has foliage designs on brass plate on wood covering from the exterior.
-After passing through the entrance a small tank is provided and a low profile screen wall leads to the main structure.
-The screened pathway has a series of fountains at its centre.
+After passing through the entrance a small tank is provided and a low-profile screen wall leads to the main structure.
+The screened pathway has a series of fountains at its center.

 The mausoleum is encased with marble up to the dado level.
 Above the dado level, it is constructed of basaltic trap up to the base of the dome; the latter is again built of marble.
 A fine plaster covers the basaltic trap and given a fine polished finish and adorned with fine stucco decorations.
 The mortal remains of Rabia Daurani are placed below the ground level surrounded by an octagonal jali pierced marble screen with exquisite designs, which can be approached by a descending flight of steps.
 The roof of this chamber that corresponds to the ground level of the mausoleum is pierced by an octagonal opening and given a low barricaded marble screen.
 This makes the tomb viewable from the ground level through this octagonal opening.
 The mausoleum is crowned by a dome pierced with trellis works and accompanying panels decorated with flower designs.
 The structure is in the form of a hexagon, its angles ornamented with minarets.